 PACKING MATERIAL.
 See PLASTIC BAGS for instructions on bubble wrap and air pillows.
 Bag the peanuts.
 Put Styrofoam and other packing material in LANDFILL. (be sure to bag the small styrofoam “peanuts”).
 Or bring clean packing material to the UPS Store at Rossmoor Shopping Center.

 PAPER.
 Some paper must go in LANDFILL (trash).
-TRASH hot beverage cups, cash register receipts, metallic or fuzzy paper, carbon paper, and diapers.
-COMPOST napkins, paper towels, plates and waxed cups, parchment, tissue paper, paper “to go” containers, pizza boxes, and any food-stained paper.
-If no green cart, put in LANDFILL.)
-RECYCLE newspaper, computer paper, writing paper, Post-its, catalogues, books, notebooks (spirals OK), plain wrapping paper – attached tape, staples, paperclips, and cellophane windows are OK.
-Shredded paper cannot go in loose – stable closed in a paper bag and label “Shredded Paper” or tie closed in a clear plastic bag.
+LANDFILL: hot beverage cups, cash register receipts, metallic or fuzzy paper, carbon paper, and diapers.
+COMPOST: napkins, paper towels, plates and waxed cups, parchment, tissue paper, paper “to go” containers, pizza boxes, and any food-stained paper into GREEN cart; If no green cart, put in LANDFILL.)
+RECYCLE: Put clean newspaper, computer paper, writing paper, Post-its, catalogues, books, notebooks (spirals OK), plain wrapping paper in loose (not bagged).
+(Attached tape, staples, paperclips, and cellophane windows are OK.)
+Shredded paper CANNOT go in loose – staple closed in a paper bag and label “Shredded Paper” or tie closed in a clear plastic bag.

 PLASTIC.
-All hard plastic (with or without numbers), but small caps and lids go to LANDFILL.
+RECYCLE all larger hard plastic items (with or without numbers), but small caps and lids go to LANDFILL.
 Items must be EMPTY and DRY, not perfectly clean, just dry.
 Plastic cannot be bonded to metal or paper (e.g., no bubble-padded mailers, no potato chip bags, no sippy-juice bags).
 RECYCLE plastic items should be loose (not inside a paper or plastic bag).

 PLASTIC BAGS.
 Bag the bags!
-Put clean, dry, plastic bags inside a plastic bag; knot it closed to make a “pillow.”
-Paper labels are OK, as well as plastic wrap, popped bubble wrap, and popped air pillows.
+Put clean, dry, plastic bags inside a CLEAR plastic bag; knot it closed to make a “pillow.”
+Attached paper labels are OK, as well as plastic wrap, popped bubble wrap, and popped air pillows.
 UPS Store accepts clean bubble wrap.

 SELL IT.
-Use https://sfbay.craigslist.org or HOME CONSIGNMENT CENTER (1901 Camino Ramon # F, Danville).
+Use CraigsList or HOME CONSIGNMENT CENTER (1901 Camino Ramon # F, Danville).

 STYROFOAM.
-All Styrofoam goes in LANDFILL.
+ALL Styrofoam goes in LANDFILL.
 UPS Store accepts clean Styrofoam packing material (peanuts or larger pieces).
 Remember to put small pieces/peanuts into a tied, clear plastic bag before disposing in landfill containers.

 TRASH HAULERS.
 Couches, other upholstered furniture, carpeting, golf bags, suitcases, strollers, and the like, don’t belong in our bins or carts or in the MOD Recycle Yard.
-Check to find trash haulers who have good reviews on Yelp.com include Rays Hauling, Vets Move Junk, East Bay Hauling, Lamorinda Hauling, 1-800-GOT-JUNK? and All American Hauling.
+Check to find trash haulers who have good reviews on Yelp.com (e.g., Rays Hauling, Vets Move Junk, East Bay Hauling, Lamorinda Hauling, 1-800-GOT-JUNK? and All American Hauling).

 Overflowing Containers?
 Please call MOD, (925) 988-7650, if your bins were missed being picked up on the regular day – or if your container is overflowing and needs an extra pickup.
 Your mutual is billed extra for extra trash pickups.
-If RECYCLE containers overflow often, your mutual director can order twice a week pickup for free.
+If RECYCLE containers often overflow, your mutual director can order twice a week pickup for free.